Freeze N Dried

 Frequently Asked Questions (FAQs)

-1. When was the Hershey bar first created?
-The first Hershey bar was produced in 1900.
+- Where was the Hershey bar in the world for the first time?
+The first Hershey bar was made in 1900.

-2. Who was the founder of The Hershey Company?
-Milton S. Hershey was the founder of The Hershey Company.
+- What was the name of the founder of The Hershey Company?
+The founder of The Hershey Company was Milton S. Hershey.

-4. What are some of the Hershey bar varieties available today?
-Today, Hershey bar varieties include milk chocolate, dark chocolate, Cookies 'n' Creme, and the Hershey toffee bar.
+- What are some of the types of Hershey bar that are available today?
+Some of the types of Hershey bar available today are milk chocolate, dark chocolate, Cookies 'n' Creme and Hershey toffee bar.

-5. What was the Hershey's Ration D Bar?
-The Hershey's Ration D Bar was a specially created chocolate bar for American soldiers during World War II.
+- What is the Hershey’s Ration D Bar?
+The Hershey’s Ration D Bar was a chocolate bar made for the US Army during World War II.